-Heads of academic departments shall receive, in addition to their regular academic salary, an administrative stipend as provided in Appendix B.

-An academic staff member appointed acting Head of an academic department for a period of more than one month shall receive the stipend stipulated above, prorated to the term of the appointment, part months to count as full months.
+An Associate Dean shall receive, in addition to their regular academic salary, an administrative stipend as provided in Appendix B. An academic staff member appointed acting Associate Dean for a of more than one month shall receive the stipend stipulated above, prorated to the term of the appointment, part months to count as full months.
 No stipends will be paid for appointments of one month or less.